sandialabs/suncal/doc/Manual/manual.md

         import suncal

-Refer to the docs folder of the source code repository for examples in Jupyter Notebook format.
+Refer to the docs folder of the source code repository for usage examples in Jupyter Notebook format.

 # Command line usage